Health And Safety

 The "Set and Forget" Mentality

 Treating a policy like a trophy on a shelf rather than a living document.
-In real terms, it must be a dynamic tool that evolves alongside your business.
 A policy that sits in a binder in a locked office, untouched for three years, is useless.
+Now, it must be a dynamic tool that evolves alongside your business.
 If your company grows from five employees to fifty, or if you transition from manual assembly to automated robotics, your policy must change with you.

 Conclusion

 Writing a Health and Safety policy is not a "check-box" exercise to satisfy an auditor or an insurance company.
-It is the foundation of your safety culture.
+In real terms, it is the foundation of your safety culture.
 A high-quality policy is concise, site-specific, and—most importantly—accurate.

 Latest Posts